All Episodes

 A traumatic brain injury.

-His body is riddled with shrapnel.
+His body is riddled with trap metal.

-And he needed this house, a mortgage-free smart home, to give him back his independence.
+And he needed this house, a mortgage-free smart home to give him back his independence.

 And that's why we did it on Independence Weekend.

-And there was hundreds and hundreds of local people there and, of course, followers of Tunnel to Towers Foundation, donors that were there.
+And, of course, followers of Tunnel to Towers Foundation, donors that were there.

 We remembered Donnie Robinson, who died on 9-11, because his sister, Kathy Robinson, has raised so much money for the Tunnel to Towers Foundation.